-The mechanical properties of the steel and weldments for different components are affected by the formation of helium bubbles as a result of tritium decay.
-Therefore, periodic analyses of metals exposed to tritium gas are conducted to determine structural defects and temporal damage from tritium gas decay and He precipitation.
+The mechanical properties of materials steel and weldments for different components are affected by the radiolytic damage and expansion from helium bubbles to the crystal lattice.
+Periodic analyses of metals exposed to tritium gas are conducted to determine structural defects and temporal damage from tritium gas decay and He precipitation.
 Transmission electron microscopy (TEM) and autoradiography are the current analytical methods for the evaluation of metal damage.
-These methods are functional after several years of damage to the crystal lattice where He bubble formation damage can be seen with TEM.
+These methods are functional after several years of damage to the crystal lattice where 3He bubble formation damage can be seen with TEM.
 New analytical methods that can assess the damage to the crystal lattice early during the exposure to tritium are highly sought to ascertain the effects of material processing and tritium interactions.
 Further, simple sample preparation, compared to TEM, at a significantly reduced cost is highly desirable.
-A pump-probe laser technique using a femtosecond laser has been demonstrated to measure the thermal diffusivity of different materials.
-The time domain thermoreflectance laser setup can provide thermal diffusivity and phonon lifetime, which can be correlated with lattice damage.
+A pump-probe laser technique using a femtosecond laser has been demonstrated to measure the thermal diffusivity in different materials.
+The time domain thermoreflectance (TDTR) laser setup can provide thermal diffusivity and phonon lifetime, which can be correlated with lattice damage.
 This advanced nonlinear optical technique will enable measurements of nanostructure damage in the metal before and after tritium exposure within a year.
 This report discusses current efforts in the design and development of the technique and the application to material characterization.